The Habit of Bible Study

 We've fallen off to the crooked path.
 Our lives are crooked and we need the word of God and the spirit of God.
 Applying the word of God to us to straighten us out.
 It's good for that.
 God's word is profitable for that.

 It's useful for that.
 And then finally training is the fourth area.
 And this has the idea of education.
 Literally has the idea from K through university, from kindergarten, university.
-It has the idea of to bringing up to maturity.
+It has the idea of bringing up to maturity.

 And so it's profitable for all of this.
 In righteousness, in right living, in living the way God calls you to live in righteousness before God, a condition acceptable to God.
 Thinking about this, how might we apply God's word?
-Well, Paul writes to Timothy in chapter two.
-Study to show thyself approved unto God a workman that needeth not to be ashamed.
+Well, Paul writes to Timothy in chapter two, 2 Timothy 2:15 (KJV) “Study to shew thyself approved unto God, a workman that needeth not to be ashamed,

-Rightly dividing the word of truth.
+rightly dividing the word of truth.”
 He says you should work at it.
 You should have a discipline.
 The root idea of being a disciple is discipline.
 They share the same root, that you should have a habit.

 And this is not law, this is not legalism.
 This is a way of working out what he's working in, of putting on what he's putting in.
 It's a way of applying God's love letter.
 Study to show your approval that you're a workman that does not need to be ashamed.
 Rightly dividing the word of truth.